tiffaina/repl/README.md

-# Full Stack - Software Engineering
+# Full Stack REPL - Software Engineering

-## Sprint E

 In a nutshell: Frontend of a web application allowing users to load, view, and search CSV files through a command line tool.
 Backend allows the server to make API calls to ACS Datasource.

-Team members: inguyen4 (@ilana27) and taina1.
+Team members: taina1 and ilana27.
 We worked on the vast majority of the project by pair programming, where we sat together and switched roles as the driver/navigator.
 We also developed on individual branches, and practiced merging into main.

+## Running the program:

+To run our program locally, first run `npm install`, to ensure that you have all dependencies needed by our program.
+Next, run `npm start`, which will start the program running locally on your computer.
+Then, navigate to http://localhost:8000/ to use the program!

+On the page, valid commands include:

+mode: changes the mode from brief to verbose and vice versa load &lt;filepath&gt; &lt;OPTIONAL hasHeader = true or false&gt;: loads in a CSV from the given filepath, hasHeader parameter is optional and will default to FALSE if not given one.

 ## Design choices: